Advancing Strategies to Optimize the PerIopeRativE Management of PostOperative Nausea and Vomiting (ASPIRE-PONV) Trial

 Inclusion Criteria

-- Age ≥ 3 and ≤ 17 years old who have - Planned surgery with general anesthesia and - One or more risk factors for PONV; (history of motion sickness and/or postoperative nausea and vomiting, non-smoker, female gender) Pediatric
+- Age ≥ 18 years - Planned surgery with general anesthesia with endotracheal intubation or laryngeal mask airway - Meet zero or more risk factors for PONV ( history of motion sickness or postoperative nausea and vomiting, non-smoker, female sex, duration of inhalation anesthesia greater than 1 hour, undergoing high risk surgical procedure (cholecystectomy, laparoscopy, gynecologic), and perioperative opioid use) Adult

 Exclusion Criteria